Kyle Abbott (baseball)

-Lawrence Kyle Abbott (born February 18, 1968) is a former American professional baseball player.
-In a five-year career, Abbott played four seasons for the California Angels and Philadelphia Phillies of Major League Baseball (MLB), as well as one season for the Kintetsu Buffaloes of Nippon Professional Baseball (NPB).
+Lawrence Kyle Abbott (born February 18, 1968) is an American former professional baseball pitcher.
+In a five-year career, Abbott played four seasons in Major League Baseball (MLB) for the California Angels and Philadelphia Phillies, as well as one season for the Kintetsu Buffaloes of Nippon Professional Baseball (NPB).
 He was officially listed as standing 6 ft 4 in and weighing 200 lb.

 Early life

 Abbott was born in Newburyport, Massachusetts.
 Abbott attended high school at Mission Viejo High School in Mission Viejo, California, before attending college at University of California, San Diego from 1987 until 1988.
 Abbott transferred to California State University, Long Beach in 1989, where he led his team to the College World Series for the first time in team history.